A fever is when your child’s body temperature is higher than 38°C. A normal temperature range for children is 36.5°C-38°C.

 - Dress your child in light clothing.
 One layer less than your child usually wears is about right.

 - Avoid cool baths, sponging and fans.
 These can make your child more uncomfortable.

 - Don’t pressure your child to eat.
 If your child isn’t hungry during a fever, that’s OK.

 If your child’s fever is caused by a bacterial infection, your child might need treatment with antibiotics to get rid of the infection.

-Do not give your child aspirin for any reason.
+Don’t give your child aspirin for any reason unless it’s prescribed by a doctor.
 Aspirin can make your child susceptible to Reye’s syndrome, a rare but potentially fatal illness.
 It can also cause serious illness or even death in children with chickenpox or flu symptoms.